knpuniversity/drupal-under-the-hood/knpu/create-service.md

 code that lives in a controller can't be reused somewhere else.
 And don't even get me started on unit testing...

 It's time to grow up and move out of our parent's basement.
-I mean, it's time to to organize this code and put it somewhere else: in a new class that's independent of Drupal.
+I mean, it's time to organize this code and put it somewhere else: in a new class that's independent of Drupal.
 In other words, in a *service*.